 - On the other hand, the modding tools are PC-exclusive (which has been the case since Morrowind, the first multi-platform Elder Scrolls game).
 In addition, Skyrim was the launch bed for Steam Workshop, which allows user-made content to be shared online and added to the game with a single click.
 The modding community for the Elder Scrolls series is very extensive, and within days of a launch of a game or DLC, modders will have already patched all the bugs left untouched by official patches, which are essentially PC-exclusive.

-- On PC Civilization is a Long Runner 4X series, much beloved and often known for its complexity and depth.
+- On PC, Civilization is a Long Runner 4X series, much beloved and often known for its complexity and depth.
 When brought to consoles as Civilization: Revolution?
 Massively simplified with a very whimsical and cartoony art style.
-I think Firaxis is trying to tell us something...
+Firaxis may have been making a statement with that.

 By the end of the decade, Steam had become a major player.
 Not to say others didn't crop up to compete it, namely Direct2Drive which offered full PC games to download (later merged with video game rental service GameFly) and Good Ol' Games